 When it comes to a garnish, orange is the classic choice.
 Some like to flame their twists, while others drop in whole slices for an extra citrusy boost.
 We say it depends on your mood as both are a good option.

 - 25ml Campari

-In a mixing glass, give all three ingredients a few quick turns over very cold ice until blended.
-Strain into a rocks glass over a large ice block or sphere and garnish with an orange twist or slice.
+In a mixing glass, give all three ingredients a few quick turns over ice until combined.
+Strain into a rocks glass over a large ice block or sphere (or no ice, if that’s your preference) and garnish with an orange twist or slice.

 Once you’ve mastered making the perfect Negroni, show off your bartending skills on social media – remember to tag us @Sipsmith so we can see your creations.